Winter hiking: How to stay warm, safe and active all season long

 No crowds

 That’s right.
 You’ll mostly have trails and parks to yourself on cold or snowy days.
-But you’ll be surprised how many people are still out.
+But sometimes you’ll be surprised how many people are still out – even in arctic weather.

 Fresh perspectives

 When leaves fall, you get a different perspective.
 This is particularly true if you want to experience scenic views from hilltops.
 When foliage is at its most dense, visibility is limited.
-You could be looking out toward an epic view but can’t see anything but leaves.
-Now you can.
+With winter’s pause, you can see.
+In addition, there’s nothing like the wonder of fresh-fallen snow, whether you’re in the woods or stomping across the prairie.

 Burr Oak Woods Conservation Area, Blue Springs, Mo.